What is ABS or Anti-Lock Braking System?

 How can I tell if my car has ABS?

-If you hit the brake pedal hard and feel a shudder, then it’s most likely that you have ABS fitted (putting normal pressure on your brake pedal isn’t enough to activate the ABS).
+What is ABS like to use – if you hit the brake pedal hard and feel a hard vibration under your foot, then it’s most likely that you have ABS fitted (putting normal pressure on your brake pedal isn’t enough to activate the ABS).

 If you’re in any doubt, check your car’s paperwork or ask an engineer next time you have a service or MOT.